natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P%20(Italy).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the helicopter, as well as its key features.
 In the second part, tell the reader about the helicopter in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' (NATO Code: Hind-F) is a premium rank {{Specs|rank}} Italian attack helicopter {{Battle-rating}}.
+Hungary began to operate the Mi-24 in 1993 after receiving 20 Mi-24D/Vs as a gift from Germany.
+However, they realized that they were already obsolete by the time they were sent into service.
+An upgrade program was started to refit the Mi-24Ds and upgrade them to the Mi-24V and Mi-24P variant, which included the new GSh-30-2 fixed twin-barrel cannon, 9K114 Shturm (AT-6 "Spiral") radio-guided anti-armour missiles, integrated navigations and communications, and an English-language display/computer system.

 It was introduced in [[Update "Sons of Attila"]].
 The Mi-24P is very similar to the [[Mi-24V (Italy)|Mi-24V]], having the same airframe, technology, and weapons.
-The only difference is the gun armament: the chin-mounted Yak-B gatling gun has been replaced with a fixed GSh-30-2 cannon mounted on the right side of the nose.
+The only difference is the gun armament: the chin-mounted Yak-B Gatling gun has been replaced with a fixed GSh-30-2 cannon mounted on the right side of the nose.
 This is the same type of cannon mounted on the [[Su-25]] attack jet, another Soviet "flying tank".
 Although it is difficult to aim, a quick burst from the cannon can shred lightly armoured vehicles.
 Thus, the Mi-24P is a sidegrade to the Mi-24V, having more anti-ground ability at the cost of a minor amount of anti-air capability.

 == General info ==
 === Flight performance ===